 - Small Business Accounting – Your accountant can help you decide if you are a candidate for QuickBooks or other accounting software.
 They can help train you to use it properly.
 They can help you set up your accounting software for your needs.
 An accountant can teach you and your staff to do monthly activities like reconciling bank statements.
 They can also help you determine how much accounting your staff (or you) should be doing, and how much you should have a bookkeeper do.
 They can connect you with a bookkeeper that understands how your accountant likes things done; this will help save you money when your accountant does your taxes.

 - Payroll – Your accountant can help you decide how to do your payroll.
 In some instances, it might be best for you to do it yourself, or you might decide that you want your accountant to do it for you.
-Or, depending on your situation, your accountant might recommend a payroll service such as ADP Payroll Services.
+Or, depending on your situation, your accountant might recommend a payroll service.

 - Audits, Reviews, and Compilations – Some companies will be required by lenders or customers to have their books audited by an independent third party.
 Many accountants will perform audits for their clients.
 Reviews and Compilations are similar to audits but less expensive, and the requirements are not as strict as an audit.